Argon40Tech/Super-Rasptendo-Case-Power-Switch/README.md

 ```bash
 $ wget -O - "https://raw.githubusercontent.com/Argon40Tech/Super-Rasptendo-Case-Power-Switch/master/install.sh" | sudo bash
 ```
-The script will automatically install pertinent files and configure your Raspberry Pi to enable **RASPTENDO POWER Switch.**
+The script will automatically install pertinent files and configure your Raspberry Pi to enable **RASPTENDO POWER Button.**
 Installation will automatically reboot once all processes are completed.

 ### Testing the buttons